Peakboard/peakboard.github.io/content/_data_sources/22-en-opc-ua.md

 	if data.itemnumber == 10000 then
 		data.itemnumber = 0
 	end
 ```

-You can also find the sample board for the example server of opcfoundation. org in our Github-Respository: https://github.com/Peakboard/CoolStuff
+You can also find the sample board for the example server of opcfoundation.org in our [Github-Respository](https://github.com/Peakboard/CoolStuff).